asheibanifard/SRNO_3D/README.md

 2. [SRNO 3D Documentation](https://www.srno3d.com/documentation)

 Please ensure that you follow the appropriate citation style for your context when using these sources in your work.
+## 12. Acknowledgements
+This code is built on [SRNO](https://github.com/2y7c3/Super-Resolution-Neural-Operator.git)